 Alcohol is one of the world's most abused substances, and just like other addicting drugs and substances, it is hard to stop drinking completely without seeking professional help.
 Recovering from a drinking problem can be a long battle, but knowing where to get the best alcohol abuse treatment can make the recovery possible.

-Differentiating Alcohol Abuse from Alcoholism
+Differentiating Abuse from Addiction

 Alcohol abuse can be classified as binge drinking or consuming more alcoholic drinks than a person can tolerate.
 A person with a case of alcohol abuse drinks alcohol despite knowing the negative effects that binge drinking can incur.
 The drinking pattern is not regular, however, and an individual can stop for several days without experiencing withdrawal symptoms.
 Alcoholism, on the other hand, is the regular intake of alcohol to avoid any withdrawal symptoms.
 People with alcoholism are also called alcohol dependents.